19hours/sg-statutes/Acts/Internationally Protected Persons Act.md

 whichever is the lesser, or to both fine and imprisonment.

-(2) Where no term of imprisonment is prescribed for the offence under subsection (1) (B), the person shall be liable on conviction to a fine or to imprisonment for a term not exceeding 7 years, or to both fine and imprisonment.
+(2) Where no term of imprisonment is prescribed for the offence under subsection (1)(B), the person shall be liable on conviction to a fine or to imprisonment for a term not exceeding 7 years, or to both fine and imprisonment.

 (3) If the offence is committed outside Singapore, that person may be dealt with as if the offence had been committed in Singapore.

+[NZ Crimes Act 1980, ss.
+5, 6]

 ### Attempt, abetment and conspiracy punishable as offences